-The conventional cooking technique indicated on the package and the vast majority of the cookbooks indicates that you should heat the ham at a temperature of 325°F until it reaches 140°F. This temperature, however, is for the dry meat.
+The conventional cooking technique indicated on the package and the vast majority of the cookbooks indicates that you should heat the ham at a temperature of 325°F until it reaches 140°F. This temperature, however, is for dry meat.

 The tricky part here is how to use your electric smoker.
 Still, the type and amount of wood chips to use might remain a tricky idea, especially if you are a beginner.
 The smoky wooden flavor is a significant part of making your ham delicious.

 The best part is the chips are easily found.
 You can get them in a grocery store or even order them online.
-The majority of people prefer using the cedar or hickory chips.
-Still, the plum, cherry, and the Adler work excellently.
+The majority of people prefer using cedar or hickory chips.
+Still, the plum, cherry, and Adler work excellently.